setzler/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Brad is a postdoctoral fellow in economics at the Becker Friedman Institute for Economics, University of Chicago.
+Brad is a postdoctoral fellow (pre-job-market) in economics at the Becker Friedman Institute for Economics, University of Chicago.
+My primary field of interest is labor economics.
 Contact: bradley.setzler@gmail.com

 ### Links:
 - {{% staticref "files/SetzlerCV.pdf" %}}Download my CV{{% /staticref %}}